 In December 2018, VPI entered into a license and supply agreement with a French generic manufacturer (the "Licensor") for the Canadian rights to Ondansetron ODT, a drug currently commercialized in Canada to prevent nausea and vomiting caused by cancer chemotherapy, radiation therapy or surgery.
 The Licensor owns the Canadian rights to Ondansetron ODT and, as part of the agreement, has transferred the DIN to Valeo.
-Valeo expects to start commercializing the product in the third quarter of fiscal year 2019.
-Under the terms of the agreement with the Licensor, Valeo will pay a transfer price as well as a percentage of net profits.
+Under the terms of the agreement with the Licensor, Valeo is required to pay a transfer price as well as a percentage of net profits.
 No royalties, commercial or sales milestones will be paid by Valeo.